- Query formatting (e.g.,

 isConstant

 Checks whether the argument is a constant expression.
-Syntax:x
+Syntax:x: Expression to check.

 - 1 if